DNA Damage Response and Cancer

 We employ a variety of methodologies to study the DNA damage response including microscopy, next-generation sequencing, cell and mouse genome engineering, patient-derived xenografts (PDX) and cancer models, etc.

-DNA damage impacts many aspects of cell biology including replication and the cell cycle.
-We monitor these effects using flow cytometry, immunoblotting, and microscopy.
+We are set up to perform live cell imaging to monitor the kinetics of DNA repair, cell division, and proliferation in our laboratory.
+We develop and utilize unique tagged proteins to make new discoveries.
 Above is time lapse microscopy of tagged histone proteins in a cell undergoing mitosis during a DNA damaging treatment.

 We develop image analysis strategies to maximize throughput and minimize bias.
 The example above uses a customized ImageJ macro to identify and quantify DNA repair protein foci at damage sites and evaluate colocalization with other repair factors or cell cycle markers.